Explore Georgia Tours

 Wine Essentials:

-• Rkatsiteli: Versatile white grape; both crisp modern and amber qvevri styles.
+• Rkatsiteli: Versatile white grape made in both crisp modern and amber qvevri styles.

-• Qvevri wines: Fermented in clay vessels buried underground, producing amber/orange wines with unique character.
+• Qvevri wines: Fermented in clay vessels buried underground, producing amber/orange wines with real character.

 Practical Information: Budget, Safety & Tips